nodejs-projects-kenanhancer/serverless-azure-functions-typescript-demo/README.md

 <br/>

 ## Setup Microsoft Azure Emulator
-This is only necessary for local development.
-If you run `npm run dev`, below code will be runned automatically.
+This is necessary for local development.
+If you run `npm start`, below code will be runned automatically.
 Refer to [Azurite](https://github.com/azure/azurite) for more details.
 ```shell
 npx azurite --silent
 ```